Wlad1slav/wayforpay-ts-integration/README.md

 4. You automatically execute the form for the user on the client side OR redirect the user to a page with this form and a script for its execution.
 5. After the form is submitted, the user is redirected to the Wayforpay page for order payment.

 In the `Wayforpay` class, you specify your merchant’s data.
-The `createForm` method generates an HTML form for payment, which should be automatically executed on the client side for the user.
+The `purchase` method generates an HTML form for payment, which should be automatically executed on the client side for the user.

 The first parameter is the user’s cart.
 It should be passed as an array of objects with the `TCartElement` type.